Surgery for Wilms tumors

 Possible risks and side effects of surgery

 Almost all children will have some pain for a while after the operation, although this can usually be helped with medicines if needed.
-Other problems after surgery are uncommon but can include internal bleeding, infections, or problems with food moving through the intestines.
+Other problems after surgery are not common but can include internal bleeding, blood clots, infections, or problems with food moving through the intestines.

-For more information on surgery as a treatment for cancer, see the separate American Cancer Society document, Surgery.
+For more information on surgery as a treatment for cancer, see A Guide to Cancer Surgery.